drohde/CounterfactualEstimator/_posts/criteo/2020-03-10-DRAFT-contextualbandits.md

 This second model would perform worse according RMSE than the previous one (because the values it outputs are quite far from the actual probability of a click)
 However, it does correctly pick action b over action a on both queries, and is therefore more useful.

-Let's note also that the prediction on action c does not impact at all the RMSE (because we have no data there), while it might actually perform totally differently.
+Let's note also that the prediction on Action C does not impact at all the RMSE (because we have no data there), while it might actually perform totally differently.

 All that being said, fitting a model predicting $ \mathbb{P}( C =1 \| X = x ,A = a ) $ to the available data and choosing the best action according to this model can be a very strong baseline, especially when a bit of randomization is added to enforce some exploration.
 It is however not a great idea to select the model only based on classical supervised learning metrics.

 In the next post, I will describe how we can build better offline metrics for contextual bandits.
 More specifically, we can build a metric which under some mild assumptions can estimate "how many clicks we would get if we were using the _test_ policy".
-Doesn't it sounds like the perfect metric?
+Doesn't it sounds like the perfect metric ?